k8-g/T1A3-App/readme.md

         menu_selection = input("Select one of the above and hit 'Enter'.") return menu_selection.lower()

 If the user inputs their option in uppercase, there is an error handling code that converts their input into lowercase, so the program won't break and will continue as normal (`return menu_selection.lower()` in `create_menu` function in `hangman_functions.py`).
+The above options are considered local variables used in this function.

 I created a while loop (shown in proper code further below in the next code block), which essentially says,